Bucovăț, Timiș: History

 Archaeological traces dating back to the Iron Age, but especially the Neolithic, have been discovered in Bucovăț.
 The Roman earth mounds that stretch from Remetea to Dragșina are still visible.
 Bucovăț is first mentioned in 1492 in a diploma granting Bucov the status of town.
 The written records after the conquest of Banat by the Habsburgs document the village with the name Bucova.
 Initially, the hearth of the village was located on a swampy area, on the banks of a stream called Bârnar.
 Due to the numerous floods, the village was moved to its current hearth.
 By 1720, the inhabitants moved completely to the new settlement and in addition, Romanian families from Oltenia arrived here, whom the locals called "peasants", from which a street called "peasants' street" remains.
 The main occupations were animal husbandry and beekeeping.
 The first school was built around 1774.
 In 1776, Bucovăț had 82 houses.
 In 1890 it was part of the Temes County, the district of Recaș.
 In the 19th century, colonizations were tried with Hungarians, but they left, Bucovăț remaining mostly Romanian.

 Bazoșu Nou (formerly known as Colonia Hotar, in Hungarian Határpuszta) was established in 1926, by colonizing with 46 Transylvanian families from Tălmăcel, Sibiu.
 For the establishment of the village, a lowland place was chosen, between the forests, on the estate of the former owner Lajos Ambrózy.
 The name was taken from the neighboring locality, Bazoș, which is only 6 km away.
 From its establishment until today, it has been inhabited only by Romanians.

 Demographics

-Bucovăț had a population of 1,601 inhabitants at the 2011 census, up 14% from the 2002 census.
-Most inhabitants are Romanians (89.13%), larger minorities being represented by Roma (2.81%) and Hungarians (1.37%).
-For 5.81% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (87.82%), but there are also minorities of Roman Catholics (2.81%) and Baptists (2.25%).
-For 5.81% of the population, religious affiliation is unknown.
+Bucovăț had a population of 2,512 inhabitants at the 2021 census, up 56.91% from the 2011 census.
+Most inhabitants are Romanians (85.62%).
+For 11.94% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (79.57%), but there are also minorities of Roman Catholics (2.42%) and Baptists (1.35%).
+For 13.09% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Bucovăț is administered by a mayor and a local council composed of 11 councilors.
+The mayor, Gheorghe Pop, from the Social Democratic Party, has been in office since 2020.
+As from the 2024 local elections, the local council has the following composition by political parties: